Brooks Nader’s Assets Are Barely Contained In Tiny Bikini For ‘Sports Illustrated’

 “I don’t really post ‘butt pics.’
 I never understood why anyone would anyone would want to look at someone’s back.
 I guess boobs because you should face forward in photos!”

-It looks like she’s allowed some exceptions to the rule lately, but it’s true that most of her photos are still all about the front and not the back.
-And as far as dating, she noted that her ideal date would be “Something outgoing and exhilarating.
-I love ATV riding, hiking, going to the shooting range… anything outdoors that gets my adrenaline pumping.”
+It looks like she has allowed some exceptions to the rule lately, but it’s true that most of her photos are still all about the front and not the back.
+And as far as dating, she explained that her ideal date would be.

+“Something outgoing and exhilarating.
+I love ATV riding, hiking, going to the shooting range… anything outdoors that gets my adrenaline pumping,” she said.
 Brooks also added that the one thing a man shouldn’t do in the bedroom isn’t necessarily about actions, but about confidence.

 “A man should never be too nervous or insecure in the bedroom.
 Major turnoff!”

-The model also revealed that her guilty pleasure is “Hot sauce!
+“Hot sauce!
 I keep a keychain with my favorite hot sauce from my hometown In Louisiana and pour it on everything!
 I even pour it in my cocktails, hah.”